Moushumi9medhi/Depth-Completion/README.md

 + `gpu` specifies if the computations are done on the GPU or not.
 Set it to 0 to use the CPU (not recommended, see below) and to n to use the nth GPU you have (1 is the default value)
 + `lr` is the learning rate
 + `loadSize` is the size to use to scale the images.
-0 means no rescale
+0 means no rescale xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Other options:

+- `--model`: Model to be used.
+Defaults to 'completionnet_places2_freeform.t7'.
+- `--gpu`: Use GPU for the computation. [cunn](https://github.com/torch/cunn) is required to use this option.
+Defaults to false.
+- `--maxdim`: Long edge dimension of the input image.
+Defaults to 600.
+- `--postproc`: Perform the post-processing.
+Defaults to false.
+If you fail to install the `torch-opencv`, do not use this option to avoid using the package.

+For example:

 ### Demo
 If you want to run a quick demo for the four image restoration tasks, please download our pre-trained models using the following script.